Skip to main content

 • Context Name and Description document the placement.

-• Configure Filters and optional combinations (AND/OR) to enforce inventory rules.
+• Configure Filters and optional combinations (AND/OR) to enforce inventory and eligibility rules.

-4. Save the configuration and share the numeric context ID with your engineering team.
+Save the configuration and share the context ID with your engineering team.

 Reference contexts in API calls